jbcoe/iso-cpp-breaking-UB/draft.md

 ## TL;DR

-Can people still rely on `ubsan` and library instrumentation to find bugs after a compiler upgrade?
+Undefined behaviour can be exploited to optimise code and used by compiler and library instruemntation to find bugs.
+Can we rely on such optimisations and bug-squashing abilities after a compiler upgrade?

 ## Introduction